raviteja4c3/hello-world/README.md

 # hello-world
 just another repository

-Hii This is my first project on HitHub!!!!!!!!
+Hi This is my first project on HitHub!!!!!

+Right click on project -> BuildPath -> Configure Buildpath -> Add External Jars -> Add the required spring libraries along with logging library.
+These are required for this project to run.